Risk and Restoration

 Ruth and the church today

-In her book, When Women Were Birds, Terry Tempest Williams reflects on the story of Ruth and Naomi, a story, she says, that “honors the loyal bonds between women.
+Recently, I read Terry Tempest Williams’ book, When Women Were Birds, in which she reflects on the story of Ruth and Naomi, a story, she says, that “honors the loyal bonds between women.
 To care for one another reaps the harvest of love.
 Ruth’s empathy and toil gives birth to authentic power.”
 In this way, Williams writes, a compassionate “outsider” becomes the ancestress of both King David and Jesus himself.
 Williams then invites us to “glean from the stories of other women,” a practice that requires a different perspective when reading the Bible.
-It’s been said that those who are marginalized must read the Bible “from below,” and they find plenty of grace, plenty of hope, when they do: a God who loves “the poor,” and even, liberation theologians say, exercises “a preferential option” for them.
+It has been said that those who are marginalized must read the Bible “from below,” and they find plenty of grace, plenty of hope, when they do: a God who loves “the poor,” and even, liberation theologians say, exercises “a preferential option” for them.
 In that case, it seems fair to say that God was “on the side” of those two poor, struggling widows.

 Little stories and the “dirt-real lives of the many”